 - Dallas Baptist University – Dallas, TX: “They have been extremely easy to work with, offer scholarships not based on class rank and accept the CLT as an alternative to the SAT and ACT.”

-- Geneva College – Beaver Falls, PA: “Just being a Christian college and there at the time I went there there were students that were homeschooled.
+- Geneva College – Beaver Falls, PA: “Just being a Christian college and there at the time I went there there were homeschool students.
 The time I went there was the late 1980’s and 2007-2009.”

 - Hillsdale College – Hillsdale, MI: “Unrelenting truth curriculum with regards to the constitution and our countries history.
 Free courses for adults who may not have had the luxury to go to college when they were young.
 Also, a great printed lecture series publication called Imprimis is sent every month to keep our hearts and hearts on the right track.”